-- 89% agree: I feel safe in my classroom. - 89% agree: At my school there is a teacher or some other adult who believes that I will be a success. - 89% agree: At my school there is a teacher or some other adult who always wants me to do my best. - 90% agree: I have goals and plans for the future. - 97% agree: I plan to graduate from high school. - 93% agree: I plan to go to college or some other school after high school. - 15% disagree: There is room in my schedule to take the elective classes I desire. - 19% disagree: My counselor has reviewed my education plan with me. - 83% agree: My counselor is available to answer my questions and listen to my concerns. - 83% agree: There are many friendships between students of different racial and ethnic groups at Sequoia. - 87% agree: Adults at Sequoia respect students of different racial and ethnic groups. - 87% agree: Overall, I feel safe in my school.
+- 89% agree: I feel safe in my classroom. - 89% agree: At my school there is a teacher or some other adult who believes that I will be a success. - 89% agree: At my school there is a teacher or some other adult who always wants me to do my best. - 90% agree: I have goals and plans for the future. - 97% agree: I plan to graduate from high school. - 94% agree: I plan to go to college or some other school after high school. - 18% disagree: There is room in my schedule to take the elective classes I desire. - 14% disagree: My counselor has reviewed my education plan with me. - 81% agree: My counselor is available to answer my questions and listen to my concerns. - 81% agree: There are many friendships between students of different racial and ethnic groups at Sequoia. - 87% agree: Adults at Sequoia respect students of different racial and ethnic groups. - 88% agree: Overall, I feel safe in my school.

-Parent responses:
+Parent responses (2013-14 data):